-Free ferries operate every 20 minutes between Galveston and Port Bolivar, Texas 87.
-The ferries are operated by the Texas Department of Transportation.
+Free Texas Department of Transportation ferries operate every 20 minutes between Galveston and Port Bolivar, Texas 87.

 The old Bolivar Lighthouse, after 61 years of service, still stands near Texas 87.
-Although not open to the public, it is a symbol of mariner history along the Texas coast.
+Although not open to the public, it is a symbol of coastal history.

 Plan your Texas trip then take your Passport with you.